waw-muzik/rfcs/active-rfcs/0004-api-versioning.md

 # Alternatives

-We considered to use API versioning in a different way, for example:
+We considered to use API versioning in different ways, for example:

-* Use version in path, like this `/api/v1/auth/me`: the problem with this comes that we will need to rewrite the whole api to use this new endpoint, and we will break hyper medias in our clients.
+* Use version in path, like this `/api/v1/auth/me`: the problem with this os that we will need to rewrite the whole api to use this new endpoint, and we will break hyper medias in our clients.

-* Custom header, like `X-version: 1.0`: This will be good too, but the accept and content-type work Thinking in a future, use versioning in a header will be good to work with micro-services
+* Custom header, like `X-version: 1.0`: This will be good too, but the accept and content-type work Thinking in a future, using versioning in a header will be good to work with micro-services

 # Adoption strategy

-This is a breaking change so will be available since version 2 of the API, and all clients need to be use it since we publish it.
+This is a breaking change so it will be available since version 2 of the API, and all the clients need to use it since we publish it.

 # Unresolved questions

-How we will update the old clients and inform them that they need to update the apps?
+How will we update the old clients and inform them that they need to update the apps?
 With push notifications?
 SMS? ...